Prof. Tamas Lazar

 - Senior Postdoctoral Researcher in the Bio2Byte group at the Interuniversity Institute for Bioinformatics Brussels (IB)2

-- Member of the Young Academy of the Flemish-speaking Community (Jonge Academie)
+- Member of the Young Academy of Flanders - Belgium (Jonge Academie)

-- Previously held research roles at VIB-VUB CSB
+- Previously held research roles at VIB-VUB Center Struct.
+Biol.

-- PhD obtained in Bioengineering from VUB, Faculty of Sciences
+- PhD obtained in Bioengineering from VUB, Belgiums

 Projects